 UML allows the cardinality of a property to be left unspecified.
 The concept modeling profile interprets unspecified cardinalities as being zero to many ("0..").

+'''

-Soccer Team consists of Soccer Player (Case 21) í í (Case 21)
+Soccer Team (Case 21) Consists of (Case 21)

+'''

 Figure 48 A class with property whose multiplicity is unspecified